kosukeimai/qss/README.md

 # qss
 Supplementary Materials for the book manuscript, ``A First Course in Quantitative Social Science.''

-This repository contains the data sets and Swirl exercises for all of the chapters.
+This repository contains the data sets for all of the chapters.
+See another repo [qss-swirl](../../../qss-swirl) for swirl exercises.

 The book manuscript is available upon request.